jessicalopesvs/Alzheimer-app/README.md

 Webapplication presented in December 2022, for the Final Project for the Higher Diploma in Science in Computing at the National College of Ireland.

-Technologies Used: Java, Maven, mySQL, SpringBoot, SpringMVC, Thymeleaf, Bootstrap, SpringSecurity, REST Api, JavaScript.
+Technologies Used: Java, Maven, mySQL, SpringBoot, SpringMVC, Thymeleaf, Bootstrap, SpringSecurity, REST Api, JavaScript and Chart.js.

 # Check the project deployed